StockNews.com Initiates Coverage on Green Plains Partners (NASDAQ:GPP)

-Research analysts at StockNews.com started coverage on shares of Green Plains Partners (NASDAQ:GPP – Get Free Report) in a research note issued to investors on Monday.
-The firm set a “buy” rating on the transportation company’s stock.
+StockNews.com assumed coverage on shares of Green Plains Partners (NASDAQ:GPP – Free Report) in a research note issued to investors on Tuesday morning.
+The brokerage issued a buy rating on the transportation company’s stock.

 Green Plains Partners Stock Performance

-Green Plains Partners (NASDAQ:GPP – Get Free Report) last released its quarterly earnings results on Tuesday, October 31st.
+Green Plains Partners (NASDAQ:GPP – Get Free Report) last issued its quarterly earnings results on Tuesday, October 31st.
 The transportation company reported $0.40 EPS for the quarter.
-Green Plains Partners had a net margin of 46.46% and a negative return on equity of 8,123.50%.
+Green Plains Partners had a negative return on equity of 8,123.50% and a net margin of 46.46%.
 The firm had revenue of $20.15 million during the quarter.

 About Green Plains Partners